testdrive-profiling-master/profiles/Common/doc/docgen/src/Lua_expression.md

 the declared <b>property</b> is reflected in the <b>Field</b> information throughout the document.

 Within the lua code, you can change the field value that already exists in the template document in the following way.
-Alternatively, direct reference is possible within markdown sentences, such as @<bookmark:Property reference>.
+Alternatively, direct reference is possible within markdown sentences, such as '@<bookmark:Property reference>'.

 ex) Example of field designation in this document
 %%%